stephenslater/Crowd-Dynamics/docs/index.md

 perform some aggregation of these statistics over short periods of time.
 For streaming, we just directly work with the output analytics.
 After analytics computation is complete, we feed the results into a variety of visualizations.

-Note that our basic features are use of Spark and GPU, and our advanced feature is use of TensorFlow for our ML model.
+Note that our basic features are the use of Spark and GPU, and our advanced feature is use of TensorFlow for our ML model and implementation of real-time video analytics.
-Our advanced functionality, we had scheduling of deep learning jobs across 4 GPUs, an alert system comparing real-time analytics to historical data for the corresponding hour, and a variety of visualizations including interactive plots.
+For the TensorFlow advanced functionality, we scheduled deep learning jobs across 4 GPUs.
+We also implemented an alert system comparing real-time analytics to historical data for the corresponding hour, and produced a variety of visualizations including interactive plots.

 We use AWS EC2 GPU instances to run object detection, and Spark on AWS EMR to perform analytics computation.